Eczbek/xieite/docs/algorithms/numberSearch.md

 constexpr Number numberSearch(const xieite::concepts::Functable<bool(Number)> auto& selector);
 ```
 ### Template parameters
-- `Number` - An integer or floating point type, satisfying `xieite::concepts::Arithmetic`
+- `Number` - An integer or floating point type satisfying `xieite::concepts::Arithmetic`
-- `Callback` - An `auto` constant reference, satisfying `xieite::concepts::Functable` which accepts `Iterator`'s value type and returns a `bool`
+- `Callback` - A constant reference to a value of any type satisfying `xieite::concepts::Functable` which accepts `Iterator`'s value type and returns a `bool`
 ### Parameters
 - `selector` - A `Callback` constant reference
 ### Return value
-- `Number` - The lowest value allowed by the callback
+- A `Number` - The lowest value allowed by the callback

 <br/><br/>